vihangd/alpaca-qlora/README.md

 # LLM Fine-Tuning with QLoRA

-This repository can help to instruct-tune Open LLaMA, RedPajama, Falcon or StableLM models on consumer hardware using QLoRA (Original implementation [here](https://github.com/artidoro/qlora)).
+This repository can help to instruct-tune LLaMA (1 & 2), Open LLaMA, RedPajama, Falcon or StableLM models on consumer hardware using QLoRA (Original implementation [here](https://github.com/artidoro/qlora)).
 It's mostly based on the original alpaca-lora repo which can be found [here](https://github.com/tloen/alpaca-lora).
 Please note that this has only been tested on following models, but should work with other models.
 Contributions are welcome!

 ## Supported Models
     1. RedPajama
     2. StableLM
-    3. Open LLaMA/LLaMA
+    3. Open LLaMA/LLaMA (1 & 2)
     4. Falcon
     5. Codegen
     6. gpt_bigcode models